DVA490-474-Project-Course/stm32-code/docs/manual/user_guide.md

 ```
 2. Start STM32CubeIDE

-3. Log in to your ST account in the IDE if you aren't already.
+3. Log in to your ST account in the IDE if you aren't already logged on.

 4. Click 'File>Open Projects from file System...'